 Day 21 - Great Wall of China and return from Beijingsee

 Early morning, we start our long way to the Great Wall of China, where we’ll spend the entire day.
 It’s a long ride (around 2h), but it’s well worth it!
-Waving through the mountains, this millennial and overpowering fortifications were built to protect the Chinese people against the Mongol invaders.
+Waving through the mountains, these millennial and overpowering fortifications were built to protect the Chinese people against the Mongol invaders.

 What is included?